Skip Breadcrumb Links

 In an apartment building, the landlord is responsible for looking after and cleaning all tenant common areas.
 This includes areas such as the lobby, halls, elevators, stairs, laundry and garbage rooms.
 The landlord also cuts the lawn and shovels the snow.
 If you rent a house, your lease should state if you or your landlord has these duties.
 You are responsible for cleaning inside your apartment or house.

 If something needs to be fixed, ask your landlord first.
 Some landlords will ask you to fill out a form.
-If the repair is not made soon, ask the landlord again in a written letter.
-Keep a copy of the letter.
+If the repair is not made soon, ask the landlord again in a written letter and keep a copy.

 If your landlord ignores your requests, call your municipal government to find out how you can contact the local building inspector.
 The Ontario Maintenance and Standards Unit looks after cities and towns that do not have an inspector.
 You can call the Unit at 1-888-772-9277.